metio/terraform-provider-k8s/docs/data-sources/data_fluid_io_thin_runtime_v1alpha1_manifest.md

 Required:

 - `gateway` (String) gateway is the host address of the ScaleIO API Gateway.
-- `secret_ref` (Attributes) secretRef references to the secret for ScaleIO user and other sensitive information.
+- `secret_ref` (Attributes) secretRef references to the secret for ScaleIO user and othersensitive information.
 If this is not provided, Login operation will fail. (see [below for nested schema](#nestedatt--spec--tieredstore--levels--volume_source--scale_io--secret_ref))
 - `system` (String) system is the name of the storage system as configured in ScaleIO.

 Optional:

-- `fs_type` (String) fsType is the filesystem type to mount.
-Must be a filesystem type supported by the host operating system.
-Ex. 'ext4', 'xfs', 'ntfs'.
-Default is 'xfs'.
+- `fs_type` (String) fsType is the filesystem type to mount.Must be a filesystem type supported by the host operating system.Ex. 'ext4', 'xfs', 'ntfs'.Default is 'xfs'.
 - `protection_domain` (String) protectionDomain is the name of the ScaleIO Protection Domain for the configured storage.
 - `read_only` (Boolean) readOnly Defaults to false (read/write).
-ReadOnly here will force the ReadOnly setting in VolumeMounts.
+ReadOnly here will forcethe ReadOnly setting in VolumeMounts.
 - `ssl_enabled` (Boolean) sslEnabled Flag enable/disable SSL communication with Gateway, default false
-- `storage_mode` (String) storageMode indicates whether the storage for a volume should be ThickProvisioned or ThinProvisioned.
-Default is ThinProvisioned.
+- `storage_mode` (String) storageMode indicates whether the storage for a volume should be ThickProvisioned or ThinProvisioned.Default is ThinProvisioned.
 - `storage_pool` (String) storagePool is the ScaleIO Storage Pool associated with the protection domain.
-- `volume_name` (String) volumeName is the name of a volume already created in the ScaleIO system that is associated with this volume source.
+- `volume_name` (String) volumeName is the name of a volume already created in the ScaleIO systemthat is associated with this volume source.

 <a id="nestedatt--spec--tieredstore--levels--volume_source--scale_io--secret_ref"></a>
 ### Nested Schema for `spec.tieredstore.levels.volume_source.scale_io.secret_ref`

 Optional:

-- `name` (String) Name of the referent.
-More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names TODO: Add other useful fields. apiVersion, kind, uid?
+- `name` (String) Name of the referent.More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#namesTODO: Add other useful fields. apiVersion, kind, uid?